 Your ability to provide your workforce with a secure, in-office experience, from anywhere, at any time may begin with Microsoft Teams but it doesn’t stop here.

-Extending your remote work policy for your team?
+Building a hybrid work policy for your team?

 Accessing it is as easy as logging into Office.com from a home computer, or opening the OneDrive app on a work computer or phone.
 Team members can edit as well as access files from all devices and share files inside and outside your organization.
 They can also work together in real-time with other team members in Microsoft Office documents.
 Sync features ensure documents are always available from anywhere, at any time.
 And you can enable your team to do all this—from home office to onsite, on any device—computer, tablet or mobile, even when offline, with the knowledge that files are protected and backed up.